CloudLabsAI-Azure/apim-lab/apim-lab/3-adding-apis/adding-apis-3-3-calling-api.md

 ### Task 4.2: Rate limit

+In this task, you will explore how to apply rate limits to different subscription tiers in Azure API Management.

 Azure API Management uses rate limiting to protect APIs from being overwhelmed and helps prevent exposure to DDoS attacks.
 As Azure API Management sits in between your API and their callers, it effectively governs access to your APIs.

 We are going to use the [Colors](https://colors-web.azurewebsites.net) website to demonstrate how rate limiting is applied.
 The website displays 500 lights.
 Each light will randomly make a call to the Get random color API and then apply the returned color to the lights.